How we work

 Countryside Forum

-We have 4 local ‘Groups’ forming the backbone of the charity.
-Dorset CPRE comprising volunteers who have an interest in particular subject(s), which, for want of a better title, we call ‘Focus Topics’.
-Some of our dedicated volunteers have developed significant and very useful experience (usually as a result of volunteering for the role) that inform and help the Groups on particular issues.
+Some of our dedicated volunteers have developed significant and very useful experience (usually as a result of volunteering for the role) that inform and help our local Groups on particular issues.
 This section is called the Countryside Forum with countryside specialists and invited experts helping us to focus on detailed problems and priorities.
-We meet four time per year via Zoom or in person.
+We hold 4 forum meetings per year via Zoom or in person.
 Sir Christopher Coville chairs the Countryside Forum Meetings.

 Dorset CPRE understands the need for economic regeneration.
 We are not against things because they are new!
 Only if they are inappropriate.
 We understand the need for renewable energy, but will oppose proposals to place large turbines or solar farms in inappropriate locations that do serious damage to local communities and to the countryside we enjoy.